Strolling Thunder 2021

 Push babies to the top of your priority list!Join the virtual rally on May 17

 Literacy Skills: The Roots of Reading Start at Birth

 Reading to your baby from birth can help foster strong reading skills and a growing vocabulary.
 From Magic of Everyday Moments — Series 1.

-Young children hear their children say a lot of words every day and it adds up.
+Young children hear their parents and caretakers say a lot of words every day and it adds up.